pointybeard/saxon/README.md

 - [Saxon-HE/C 1.1.2](http://www.saxonica.com/saxon-c/index.xml#archive)
 - [Symphony CMS 2.7.10 Extended](https://github.com/pointybeard/symphony-2/tree/2.7.10-extended) or [Extended Essentials](https://github.com/pointybeard/symphony-2/tree/2.7.10-extended-essentials)

-**See below for specific instructions on how to install Symphony CMS (Extended) and Saxon-HE/C.**

 ## Installation

 Add it to the `/extensions` folder of your Symphony CMS installation, then enable it though the interface.

-## Usage

 ### Installing Symphony CMS (Extended)

 This is an extension for [Symphony CMS (Extended)](https://github.com/pointybeard/symphony-2/tree/2.7.10-extended).
-Use the following git commands to switch you Symphony 2.7.10 installation to 2.7.10 Extended.
+Use the following git commands to switch your Symphony 2.7.10 installation to 2.7.10 Extended.

 ```
 git remote add pointybeard https://github.com/pointybeard/symphony-2.git